-The Moku Loa Group Outings are now subject to “ROD Protocol” which asks participants of hikes in ‘ōhi‘a forest to wear clean clothes and scrub their boots, then spray with alcohol.
-We willpublish notice of ROD prone areas in outing description.
+The Moku Loa (Hawaii Island) Group Outings are now subject to “ROD Protocol” which asks participants of hikes in ‘ōhi‘a forest to wear clean clothes and scrub their boots, then spray with alcohol.
+We will publish notice of ROD prone areas in outing descriptions.
 This preventative procedure is best done at home before reaching the area but leaders will have needed items at meeting places.
 Please help us protect our precious forests.

-Requested donation for members and participants under 18 is $1.
-Donation for others: $5.
+Members and participants under 18 is $1 Donation for others: $5.

 Puna District, easy/6 miles, sea level

 Hike on a historic trail in Puna from Paradise Park to the beach at Haena.
 The trail used to be an inland carriage road.
 At Haena Beach, we will see Nene at the Shipman estate and turtles at Haena Beach.
 Wear sturdy shoes and bring water, a rain poncho, a swimsuit and lunch.
 Leader: Linda Larish, text or call (808) 657-9640.

 Hawaii Volcanoes National Park, moderate/4-5 miles, E @ 3800 ft +/- 480 ft